Chen Sicheng

 Chen Sicheng (陳思誠 (陈思诚, Chén Sīchéng); born February 22, 1978) is a Chinese actor and filmmaker.
 He graduated from the Central Academy of Drama, and is known for his leading roles in the films A Young Prisoner's Revenge and Spring Fever; as well as the television series Soldiers Sortie.
 As a director, Chen is known for the hit television series Beijing Love Story and its film sequel; as well as the blockbuster comedy film series Detective Chinatown.

 Personal life

 Chen married actress Tong Liya on January 16, 2014.
 On January 30, 2016, Tong announced that she had given birth to their first child, a son named Chen Duoduo.
-On May 20, 2021, Tong and Chen announce their divorce.
+On May 20, 2021, Tong and Chen announced their divorce.